yangmillstheory/mixin.a.lot/README.md

         }
     });

 or specified on a per-mixing basis via the options hash.
-(If both are specified, the hooks from the options hash take precedence.)

-`this` in mixing hooks always point to the prototype or the class, depending on whether `mixinto_proto` or `mixinto_class` was invoked.

     Thing.mixinto_proto(mixin, {
         postmixing_hook: function(arg1, arg2) {